 When I mention the word 'liver' to my clients, I'm faced with the blank stare of "what's my liver got to do it".
 Well, your liver has a lot to do with your overall health.
 It's pretty much the powerhouse of your body and it's constantly working hard to allow you to function harmoniously.
 So, lets chat about why and how we can show it a little more love.

 The liver filters and detoxifies roughly 2 litres of blood every minute, processing hormones such as oestrogen, testosterone, cortisol, dopamine, histamine, epinephrine (adrenaline) and norepinephrine.
 Not to mention drugs and xenobiotics (foreign substances) such as the oral contraceptive pill, alcohol, penicillin, heavy metals, steroids, aspirin and paracetamol.

 Liver support is crucial for overall health.
-The liver is constantly detoxifying – that’s its job.
-The best way to encourage this process is to ensure we’re consuming adequate water, eating whole foods and ensuring excretion pathways are functioning optimally (e.g. bowels, and kidneys).
+The liver is constantly detoxifying—that’s its job.
+The best way to encourage this process is to ensure you’re consuming adequate water, eating whole foods and ensuring excretion pathways are functioning optimally (e.g. bowels, and kidneys).
 Phase II is highly nutrient dependent, thus adequate dietary consumption of amino acids, vitamins and minerals are effective in facilitating optimal detoxification.